dbalaouras/Beats-Pi/README.md

 Elastic Beats.
 You know, for Pi.

 ### TEMPORARY SHUTDOWN due to errors...
 Beats will be back soon.
+Seriously every version update causes some kind of horrendous problem that takes a whole day to solve.
+Because why should the same process work twice?!

 ### Updates 18 Jun 2020
 v7.7.1 and v7.8.0 are now available.
 Added x-pack support to Filebeat, so please notice that several Filebeat components now fall under the Elastic License instead of the Apache License.
 Couldn't get x-pack support to work on Metricbeat, so that's still the OSS version.